 *points: 0 trickQuestion

 In this example, separate totals will be calculated for the user’s realQuestion points and their trickQuestion points.
 However, unlike the first example, users will not see how many realQuestion or trickQuestion points they have.
+Only the total of unlabeled points are shown on the screen.
 There won’t be any data about points on the screen unless you explicitly tell the user how many points of a particular type they have.
 To do this, you’ll write something like this:

 Congratulations!
 You got {realQuestion} points on all the real questions and {trickQuestion} points on all the trick questions.
 In total, you got {realQuestion + trickQuestion} points.